2023-2024 Undergraduate & Graduate Catalog

 New students who want to live on campus should apply to the Office of Housing and Residence Life upon acceptance to Grand Valley.
 All first-year students are encouraged to apply before May 1 for the fall semester in which they plan to attend.
-Spaces are filled on a first-come, first-served basis.
-To be considered for on-campus residency, students must submit a housing application, contract, and $150 security deposit.
-Housing applications are accepted and encouraged at any time and are available at gvsu.edu/housing/.
+To seek on-campus residency, students must submit a housing application, contract, and $150 security deposit.
+Housing applications are accepted and encouraged at any time and are available at gvsu.edu/housing.

 Grand Valley offers housing options 12 months per year, with applications available for fall and winter, winter only, and spring/summer semesters.
-Specific building availability varies from fall/winter to summer semesters; however housing options are offered on both campuses year-round.
+Specific building availability varies from fall/winter to summer semesters; housing options are offered on both campuses year-round.
 Residents may cancel their contract with written notice and will be charged according to our cancellation breakage schedule.
 This schedule is available on our website.

 Non-Grand Valley Housing

 There are other living accommodations near the campus, including rooms, apartments, houses, and mobile homes that are available at a wide variety of costs.
 Grand Valley does not involve itself in negotiations for off-campus rentals.
-The university does not inspect the units available, and students are encouraged to research carefully, read rental agreements closely to be sure they understand all stipulations, included amenities and details regarding signing bonuses.
+The university does not inspect the units available, and students are encouraged to research carefully and read rental agreements closely to be sure they understand all stipulations, included amenities, and details regarding signing bonuses.
 First-year students are strongly discouraged from signing off-campus leases until they have requested and been approved for an exemption from the residency requirement.
 Without exemption approval, students risk being responsible for the noncompliance fee as well as their lease commitments off-campus.

-Ten meal plans are available to GVSU students.
-Students living on North Campus will receive the 14 Plus as part of their housing contract and have the option to change to the 10 Plus or upgrade to the Unlimited Fresh plan.
+Six meal plans are available to GVSU students.
+Students living on North Campus receive the 14 Plus as part of their housing contract and have the option to change to the 7 Plus or upgrade to the Unlimited Plan.
 Other on-campus and commuting students can select any plan.

-Meals are offered in eight of the meal plan options.
 Meals can be used to enjoy all-you-care-to-eat dining in the Fresh Food Company and at The Dish.
 Meals can also be used to purchase meal combos at other dining locations.
-One meal is subtracted from the meal balance each time a meal is eaten in the Fresh Food Company or a meal combo is used.
 Students on weekly meal plans may use up to four meals per day.